Vince-V/PokemonSearch/README.md

-# PokemanSearch
+# PokemonSearch
-# Creating a Pokeman Search App for iOS
+# Creating a Pokemon Search App for iOS